hxtree/galaxyops/tests/e2e/README.md

 # Architectural Assumptions:

-Playwright was selected for end to end tests due to its support for Webkit.
-Cypress was no selected due to it's lack of Safari/Webkit support.
-Selenium was not selected as to adhere to a ubiquitous language, Typescript.
+* Playwright was selected for end to end tests due to its support for Webkit.
+* Cypress was not selected due to Cypress lack of Safari/Webkit support.
+* Selenium was not selected as to adhere to a ubiquitous language, Typescript.